JJ/Tsalakkayn/Tsalakkayn.md

 ‒No sé‒contestó Ipynttsaa, _el Loco_.

 ‒¿Cómo que no sabes?
-Yoh creo que tú no eres del todo ortodoxo.
+Yo creo que tú no eres del todo ortodoxo.

 ‒No sé lo que es eso. ¿No queréis canciones?